SeisBlue/SeisBlue/README.md

 ![Under Construction](Construction.jpg)

-The code is still in the development state.
+The code is still in the development state, please star us for upcoming updates!

 ---